 15. Infected Rain – Stain of Mind (Slayer cover)

-What makes this version stand out is the sheer intensity of it.
-Infected Rain do not treat the cover like a tribute from a safe distance — they attack it like a song that still has teeth.
-There is a raw physicality to the performance that keeps the spirit of Slayer intact while letting the band’s own identity push through.
-That matters in the context of this article.
-Ending the list with this track broadens the scope of what female-fronted metal covers can be: not only melodic, gothic, or dramatic, but also savage, abrasive, and fully at home in more extreme territory.
+What makes this version stand out is its sheer intensity.
+Infected Rain do not treat the cover like a tribute from a safe distance.
+They attack it like a song that still has teeth.
+There is a raw physicality to the performance that keeps the spirit of Slayer intact while still letting the band’s own identity come through.
+Ending the list here broadens the scope of what female-fronted metal covers can be: not only melodic, gothic, or dramatic, but also savage, abrasive, and fully at home in more extreme territory.